Autonomous Solutions: Bingham Canyon Mine

 In April 2013, a massive landslide rocked the Bingham Canyon Mine (Kennecott Utah Copper/Rio Tinto Group).
-Between 135-165 million tons shifted, collapsing one side of the world's largest open pit mine.
+Between 135 and 165 million tons shifted, collapsing one side of the world's largest open pit mine.
 Autonomous Solutions was contacted to assist in the cleanup efforts by providing remote control automation for 6 excavators (four CAT 375D and two CAT 390D).
 The excavators were used to safely move millions of tons of material from the most unstable areas at the top of the slide area.

 Ford Robotic Durability Testing Program

 On June 14, 2013, Ford Motor Company issued a press release detailing their robotic durability testing program.
 This program allows vehicles to be tested on the most punishing test tracks without the risk previously experienced with human drivers.
 Using ASI's vehicle automation products testing can run 24/7 without compromising quality of the testing.

 LAPD BatCat

 The Los Angeles Police Department contracted Autonomous Solutions to provide the automation piece for a teleoperated CAT telehandler.
-The telehandler, named BatCat, has seen action in several high profile situations involving bomb threats and active shooters.
+The telehandler, named BatCat, has seen action in several high-profile situations involving bomb threats and active shooters.